leonardo-alm/App--Shopping-List/README.md

 # Shopping List

-This is an Angular project front-end app.
+This is an Angular front-end app.

 ## Description